-It was only his second year on the throne (the regnal year beginning Nisan 603 BC), but one night Nebuchadrezzar had a dream, and he wanted his wise men – the dream-interpreters, the enchanters, the sorcerers and the astrologers – to tell him what his dream was.
+It was only Nebuchadrezzar’s second year on the throne (the regnal year beginning Nisan 603 BC), but one night the king had a dream, and he wanted his wise men – the dream-interpreters, enchanters, sorcerers and astrologers – to tell him what the dream was.
 They answered, “O king, live forever!
-Tell your servants the dream, and we will show the interpretation.”
+Tell your servants the dream, and we will reveal the interpretation.”
 He was not impressed.
-“If you cannot divine what I saw, I can have no confidence in your interpretation.
+“If you cannot divine what I saw, you are not true mediums and your interpretations are worthless.
 Tell me, or you will be torn limb from limb.”

-Dreams, planetary conjunctions, eclipses, animal entrails were regularly interpreted in the ancient world.
-Now the king wanted to know whether his advisers really did have access to a secret source of knowledge.
-Surely one of them would have the answer?
-The wise men had no choice but to be frank.
-“With respect, what you ask is not reasonable.
-No one can show it to the king except the gods, and they don’t dwell with us mortals.”
-He was not to be appeased.
+Dreams, planetary conjunctions, eclipses, animal entrails were all regularly interpreted in the ancient world.
+The king wanted to be assured that his advisers really did have access to a secret source of knowledge.
+The wise men had no choice but to speak frankly.
+“With respect, you are not being reasonable.
+No one can reveal it to the king except the gods, and they do not dwell with us mortals.”
 A day was set for the wise men of Babylon to be executed.

 After you another kingdom inferior to you will arise, and then a third kingdom of bronze, which will rule over all the earth.
 And there will be a fourth kingdom, strong as iron, because iron breaks to pieces and shatters all things.
 And like iron that crushes, it will break and crush all these.